mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 by the PISP Server.
 The reason for this is simply that new DFSPs don't typically join the Mojaloop network all that frequently, so calling this multiple times on the same day (or even the same month) would likely yield the same results.

+Additionally, a Mojaloop switch can send a `PUT /services/<ID>` whenever a new DFSP is added to the network to effectively broadcast an update to the list of DFSPs available for linking.

 The end-goal of this phase is for the PISP Server to have a final list of DFSPs available and any relevant metadata about those DFPSs that are necessary to